The Brooklyn Carriage House

 Scope: Architectural Design and Planning; Historic Preservation

-Design Architects: Schiller Projects
+Design Architect: Schiller Projects

 Project Type: Interior Renovation; Exterior Restoration